 d) Economical and timely: Breastfeeding saves time and money.
 It eliminates the need to purchase, measure and mix food.
 There are no bottles to clean and store.

-e) Natural child spacing: Exclusive breastfeeding delays resumption of menstrual cycle (lactation amenorrhea) thereby delaying subsequent pregnancy.
+e) Natural child spacing: Exclusive breastfeeding delays resumption of the menstrual cycle (lactation amenorrhea) thereby delaying subsequent pregnancy.

 f) Promotion of Maternal and child bonding: Breastfeeding bonds mother to the child and increases self-confidence and esteem.